mv22003/Assignment2_DataScience/README.md

 This functions are called in a jupyter notebook to create a matrix for each and store them in a csv file.
 The functions are the following:
   - select_group()--> Automatize choosing between test or control group when doing feature extraction
   - preprocess()----> Call the functions that perform the feature extraction of one recording
-  - label()----------> Extract labels/target from questionnaries to append to dataframe
+  - label()-----------> Extract labels/target from questionnaries to append to dataframe
-  - flatten()--------> Aditional function to flatten a list of list into a list (helpful in the creation of label)
+  - flatten()---------> Aditional function to flatten a list of list into a list (helpful in the creation of label)

 5.